 (This book has been released with a new cover.
 I’m leaving the old one in this post because I like it better.)

-An opposites attract Scottish football (soccer) romance that I didn’t finish the first time I tried reading it.
-I loved Colin MacDuff, the grumpy, activist footballer from the slums of Glasgow whose family survives due to government assistance.
-I hated conservative, judgmental, wealthy Lord Andrew Sutherland with a fiery passion.
-Not knowing writer Avery Cockburn enough to trust her to bring Andrew around, I just couldn’t get past his ignorant anti-welfare opinions and general privileged ignorance about Colin’s life.
+An opposites attract M/M Scottish football (soccer) romance that I now love, but didn’t finish the first time I tried reading it!
+On first read I loved Colin MacDuff, the grumpy, activist footballer from the slums of Glasgow whose family survives due to government assistance.
+But I hated conservative, judgmental, wealthy Lord Andrew Sutherland with a fiery passion.
+I didn’t know writer Avery Cockburn well enough to trust her to bring Andrew around, I just couldn’t get past his ignorant anti-welfare opinions and general privileged ignorance about Colin’s life.

 Lucky for me, I tried again, because Cockburn was in fact setting the stage for Andrew to grow.